 Section 1: UX Metrics & Usability

 SUPR-Q selected as the core UX metric for comprehensive coverage of usability, trust, loyalty, and credibility.
+MC and open-ended questions probed dissatisfaction, weak areas, and usability issues.

 Section 2: Content Quality & Satisfaction